rhiot/gitbook/gateway/camel_components/camel_kura_deploy_manager_component.md

 ## Installing bundles

-In order to install bundles to the gateway device via MQTT topic, deploy the following route to your gateway device:
+In order to install bundles to the gateway device via MQTT topic, deploy the following route into your gateway device:

     import io.rhiot.component.kura.deploymanager.InstallProcessor;